Triplkrypl/avr-net-enc28j60/README.md

 // you can send bigger data than NET_BUFFER_SIZE if you do this data is send in multiple packet unsigned char TcpSendData(const unsigned char connectionId, const unsigned short timeout, const unsigned char *data, unsigned short dataLength);

-// synchronous waiting for data with timeout, after receive data is accesible by double poiter **data variable
+// synchronous waiting for data with timeout, after receive data is accessible by double pointer **data variable
 // this function is good if you send data as client and waiting for response from server,
-// not use this function in TcpOnIncomingData on parameter conenctionId another data will came in next callback call
+// not use this function in TcpOnIncomingData on parameter connectionId another data will came in next callback call
 // receive data by this function will never be send into TcpOnIncomingData callback
 // return: 1 on success, 0 on any error
 unsigned char TcpReceiveData(const unsigned char connectionId, const unsigned short timeout, unsigned char **data, unsigned short *dataLength);